MultiQC/MultiQC/README.md

 ## Version History
 #### v0.1.1dev
 * Bowtie module now works
+* New Bowtie 2 module
+* New Tophat module
 * New command line parameter `-d` prefixes sample names with the directory that they were found in.
 Allows duplicate filenames without being overwritten.
 * Now compatible with both Python 2 and Python 3
 * Software version number now printed on command line properly, and in reports.
 * Bugfix: FastQC doesn't break when only one report found
 * Bugfix: FastQC seq content heatmap highlighting
+* Many, many small bugfixes

 #### [v0.1](https://github.com/ewels/MultiQC/releases/tag/v0.1) - 2015-09-01
 * The first public release of MultiQC, after a month of development.
 Basic